cyberabi/diffdasm/README.md

 1) It generally won't try to disassemble data as code
 2) It knows about the jump tables in common OS9 module types and can seed its stack with those entry points
+3) It's OS9-aware but can also disassemble any 6809/6309 binary
+4) The output format is designed to be "diffable" -- for example when comparing disassembly of a baseline and customized module
-3) It can output metadata to drive other disassemblers such as f9dasm
+5) It can output metadata to drive other disassemblers such as f9dasm

+Usage:

+diffdasm <options> <module>
+Disassemble 6809 OS9 module to a diffable format.

+Options:
+--base xxxx Specifies a hex base address (defaults to zero) --exec xxxx Specifies a hex execution address.
+Can use multiple times.
+--source Output in assembler source format rather than diff format.
+--f9info Output in f9dasm info file format rather than diff format.
+--ioflag Call out potential references to (Color Computer) I/O.
+--debug  Output debugging information.

 MIT license.
 Enjoy.